Optimal Adjacency Labels for Subgraphs of Cartesian Products: Adjacency Labeling Scheme

 \section{Adjacency Labeling Scheme}

 \paragraph*{Notation.} For two binary strings $x,y$, we write $x \oplus y$ for the bitwise XOR.
 For two graphs $G$ and $H$, we will write $G \subset H$ if $G$ is a subgraph of $H$, and $G \subset_I H$ if $G$ is an \emph{induced} subgraph of $H$.
 We will write $V(G)$ and $E(G)$ as the vertex and edge set of a graph $G$, respectively.
 All graphs in this paper are simple and undirected.
-A graph $G$ has \emph{degeneracy} $k$ if all subgraphs of $G$ have a vertex of degree at most $k$.
+The \emph{degeneracy} of a graph $G$ is the minimum integer $\dgn$ such that all subgraphs of $G$ have a vertex of degree at most $\dgn$.